-We explore politicians of this era, Cicero, Julius Caeser, Nero, Constantine and more.
+On our Colosseum Tour, we explore politicians of this era such as Cicero, Julius Caeser, Nero, Constantine and others.
 We marvel at the revolutionary architecture and vivacious culture of this time period as we retrace the footsteps of once-locals strolling down the Via Sacra (The Sacred Way) and stepping into the once-bustling hub of city, the Roman Forum.
 Surrounded by temples and arches from approximately 2000 years ago, we ponder ancient rituals and traditions surrounding daily life, gladiatorial games, Roman food, family structure, and the Senate.
-We'll learn about the beginnings of the city, Rome's geographica layout and its seven hills, and walk up to the Palatine Hill which was much like Ancient Rome's Beverly Hills.
+We'll learn about the beginnings of the city, Rome's geographical layout and its seven hills, and walk up to the Palatine Hill which was much like Ancient Rome's Beverly Hills.
 We'll take a peek at the area where an underground grotto believed to have been worshipped by ancient Romans as the place where a wolf nursed the city's legendary founder Romulus and his twin brother Remus was unearthed just a few years ago in 2007.

 Semi-Private Tour Insider Notes By limiting each of our semi-private tours to 10 guests, our guests are able to pose questions with ease and our guides are able respond with care to each individual guest.
 Not only do our small groups provide an excellent learning platform for travelers, but they also become a meeting ground where guests form friendships with like-minded, intellectually curious, and culturally conscious travelers.

 Private Tour Insider Notes We welcome you to reserve your tour for your preferred start time.
 We recommend an early morning start especially in the summer when the sun gets very hot in the afternoon.